alloc/preact-animate-plugin/readme.md

 }}>
 ```

+When the element's parent component is re-rendered, the keyframes will be diffed.
+If any keyframes are different, a new animation will be scheduled.

 Animation options (e.g. `duration`, `ease`, etc) may be defined next to the keyframes.
 [See the Motion docs for details.](https://motion.dev/docs/animate#options)

 ```tsx